Luggage Glossary

 Garment Cover: Lighter and less bulky than traditional garment bags, a garment cover offers protection from wrinkles and debris.
 Whereas a garment bag may have wheels, pockets, and look more like traditional luggage, a garment cover generally has a simpler, no-frills design.

 Hardside Luggage: Luggage with a hard exterior.
 Hardside luggage is constructed of heavy-duty material like polycarbonate, resulting in a lightweight bag that’s extremely resistant to damage.
-Hardside luggage is often (though not always) more costly than its soft-sided counterparts.
 Hardsided luggage often comes in shiny, colorful, and eye-catching finishes.

 Laptop Sleeve: A type of briefcase made specifically to store and transport laptop computers and their accessories.
-Some sleeves come fully equipped with straps, handles, and pockets, while others are more minimalist.
+Some sleeves come fully equipped with straps, handles, and pockets, while others are designed for the traveler who needs only the bare necessities.

 Messenger Bag: Sometimes called a courier bag, a messenger bag is a type of soft-sided briefcase.
 More casual than an attaché or traditional briefcase, it’s generally worn over one shoulder or across the body.
 Messenger bags are popular with students as an alternative to backpacks, and also with professionals who work in less formal environments.

 Spinner Luggage: Wheeled luggage with four wheels instead of two.
-As the name implies, spinner luggage can be spun and maneuvered at 360 degrees.
+As the name implies, spinner luggage can be spun and maneuvered at 360 degrees for full mobility.

 Travel Backpack: A larger, more durable backpack intended for rugged or heavy use.
 Ideal for camping or backpacking.